What is an umbilical hernia?

 Before birth, the umbilical blood vessels pass through the umbilical ring (an opening in the abdominal muscles) to provide nourishment to the developing fetus.
 An umbilical hernia is caused by the incomplete closure of the umbilical ring after birth.
 The hernia generally appears as a soft swelling beneath the skin and it often protrudes when the cat is standing, meowing, crying, or straining.

-An umbilical hernia can vary in size from less than a quarter-inch (1-cm) to more than an inch (2.5-cm) in diameter.
-Small (less than ¼ inch or 1-cm) hernias may close spontaneously (without treatment) by age 3 to 4 months.
+An umbilical hernia can vary in size from less than a ¼" (1cm) to more than 1" (2.5cm) in diameter.
+Small (less than ¼" or 1cm) hernias may close spontaneously (without treatment) by age 3 to 4 months.
 Umbilical hernias that do not close may require surgery, especially if a portion of an intestinal organ protrudes through it.
 Umbilical hernias are usually painless.
-The exact incidence and cause is unknown.
+The exact incidence and cause are unknown.
 Certain family lines have a higher incidence of umbilical hernias suggesting at least a partial genetic predisposition to the condition.

 Is an umbilical hernia dangerous?